 Without further ado, I give you the stars of today's salsa show:

-If you're looking for a classic fruit salsa recipe, then look no further than this tasty concoction from Real Housemoms.
+If you're looking for a classic fruit salsa recipe, then look no further than this tasty concoction.
 With just five ingredients, this will go from your cutting board to your mouth in no time flat.

-The fresh jalepeño and optional Sriracha sauce bring the heat to the party in this bright blueberry pineapple salsa from Eazy Peazy Mealz.
+The fresh jalepeño and optional Sriracha sauce bring the heat to the party in this bright blueberry and pineapple salsa.

 Apricots, pineapple, and papaya, OH MY!
-You'll practically hear ukuleles serenading you every time you take a bite of this island favorite from Lady Behind the Curtain.
+You'll practically hear ukuleles serenading you every time you take a bite of this island favorite.

 This is both an appetizer and a centerpiece.
-You can serve this fresh watermelon mint salsa from Lauren Kelly Nutrition right out of the watermelon it came from.
-That's one less dish you have to wash after you and your guests have indulged on this treat.
+You can serve this watermelon salsa right out of the watermelon it came from.
+That's one less dish you have to wash after you and your guests have indulged in this treat.

-If you're looking for something tart, zesty, and tangy, then you can end your search with this green apple salsa from Lemon Tree Dwelling.
+If you're looking for something tart, zesty, and tangy, then you can end your search with this green apple salsa.

-I love the idea of toasting a baguette and adding some goat cheese and this salsa from Damn Delicious.
-Come on, it's just begging to be eaten at a picnic or backyard garden party.
+I love the idea of toasting a baguette and adding some goat cheese and this salsa.
+Come on, it's just begging to be eaten at a picnic or garden party.

 Jerry James Stone has truly outdone himself with this kiwi salsa.
 Not only does he give the recipe, but you'll also find a video on how to peel a kiwi.
 Delicious and helpful.

 Strawberries—check.
 Avocado—check.
 Feta—check.
-It's official, this salsa from Once Upon a Cutting Board has successfully combined three of the tastiest summer ingredients.
+It's official, this salsa has successfully combined three of the tastiest summer ingredients.

-You'll get a kick, quite literally from this Moms Need to Know watermelon salsa.
+You'll get a kick, quite literally, from this watermelon salsa.
 It's great as a dip or fresh salad.

-You could use mango instead of cantaloupe in this salsa from Local Kitchen Blog.
+You could use mango instead of cantaloupe in this salsa.
 It tastes so good, you won't believe it only takes ten minutes to prepare.

-The blackberry salsa wasn't meant to be the star of this recipe from How Sweet It Is, but luscious berries like that can't help but steal the show.
+The blackberry salsa wasn't meant to be the star, but luscious berries like that can't help but steal the show.
 Sorry, sweet potato quinoa cakes, you just got upstaged.

 The only thing better than digging into a big bowl of fruit salsa is digging in and finding a layer of sweet no-bake cheesecake underneath!
-Make sure there are other people around when you make this Carlsbad Cravings recipe, or else you might just eat the whole thing yourself.
+Make sure there are other people around when you make this recipe or else you might just eat the whole thing yourself.

-There's no kick to the summer berry fruit salsa from The Slow Roasted Italian, but you won't hear me complaining.
+There's no kick to the summer berry fruit salsa but you won't hear me complaining.
 Even your mouth needs some time to cool off, and this fruity treat is the perfect way to beat the heat.